GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Whispers**, $1,800
 Uses [Empy].
 When used, the foe hears voices just quiet enough that it can't understand.
 This inflicts a psychic attack.

+**Wand of Wounds**, $1,800
+Uses [Will].
+When used, the foe's skin begins to crack as it is assault with near invisible beams of energy.
+This inflicts a necrotic attack.

 **Wand of the Wraith**, $1,800
 Uses [Will].
 When used, a dark shadow cries forth at a foe before enveloping them and disappearing.
 This inflicts a ki attack.